 Performance Measure: Increase the number of days mountain passes are open to the public for recreation and/or trans-sierra travel.

-Objective: Continue to review and catalog the number of calendar days mountain passes and seasonal roads are open to the public, and collaborate with the National Park Service and Caltrans on operating procedures.
+Objective: Continue to review and catalog the number of calendar days mountain passes and seasonal roads are open to the public and collaborate with the National Park Service and Caltrans on operating procedures.

 Measurement Data: Number of days seasonal roads are open, snowfall data, number of temporary road closures due to winter storms.